rootanvir/java-graphXY/README.md

 - ctrl+i  -> To make visible your image
 - ctrl+x  -> To exit java program
 - ctrl+p  -> To see developer info
+- press d to clear all the dot